OS Installation Extension

 Device configuration

-- Gateway - the default gateway that will be used in the configuration of network interfaces on the target server
+- Gateway – The default gateway used for configuring network interfaces on the target server.

-- Netmask - subnet mask that will be used in the configuration of network interfaces on the target server
+- Netmask – The subnet mask applied to network interface configurations on the target server.

-- Nameserver 1 - the first name server (if empty, this value will be taken from the global settings of the installation module)
+- Nameserver 1 – The primary name server.
+If left blank, this value will be retrieved from the global settings of the installation module.

-- Nameserver 2 - the second name server (if empty, this value will be taken from the global settings of the installation module)
+- Nameserver 2 – The secondary name server.
+If left blank, this value will also be retrieved from the global settings of the installation module.

-- Reboot Method - a device restart method downloaded by default from the global settings of the installation module
+- Reboot Method – The device restart method, automatically pulled from the global settings of the installation module by default.

-- Bootloader - a startup file downloaded by default from the global settings of the installation module
+- Bootloader – The startup file, retrieved by default from the global settings of the installation module.

 Network interfaces